mmsaki/mercado_libre_forecasting/README.md

    - Do any unusual patterns exist?
       - **Answer:** Yes
    - Did the Google search traffic increase during the month that MercadoLibre released its financial results?
-      - **Answer:** Yes, the median traffic search for may 2020 is higher than the median from accross all months.
+      - **Answer:** Yes, the median traffic search for may 2020 is higher than the median from accross all other months.

    ![](./Images/01_2020-05_search_trends.png)